Key Takeaways

 01 The Problem: Negative Balances

-Negative balances affect tax calculation: CoinTracking interprets sales without purchase history as "Short" with a cost basis of 0 euros.
-This means the entire sales proceeds are calculated as taxable profit - regardless of whether a profit actually occurred.
+CoinTracking interprets every sale without purchase history as "Short" with a cost basis of 0 euros.
+The entire sales proceeds are recorded as taxable profit, even if no profit actually occurred.
+What looks like a dashboard issue turns into a distorted tax report.

 02 The 5 Most Common Causes